GustavoFurtad2/CounterStrike-PS2/readme.md

 Counter Strike PS2 is a recreation/demake(not a port) of the game Counter Strike for the Playstation 2

-Currently the project is in pre-alpha(also known as prototype)
+Currently the project is in pre-alpha(also known as prototype) at version 0.3.0

 # How you should compile?